 Paulo and I arrived 10 minutes before the restaurant opened at 6:30pm for dinner so we were able to enjoy a drink in the cosy pub, which has a separate entrance but still connected inside for staff to make their way from one section to another.
 The Cock’s building dates back to the 17th century so some parts have a quirky layout but it is all quite charming.

-I was invited to attend Provenance Kitchen’s launch party on 3 July, held on the beautiful grounds of The Three Horseshoes in Madingley.
-In fact, Provenance Kitchen is made up of the team behind this restaurant and their concept is to bring restaurant quality food to the hungry masses through corporate, private and public events.
+I was invited to attend Provenance’s launch party on 3 July, held on the beautiful grounds of The Three Horseshoes in Madingley.
+In fact, Provenance is made up of the team behind this restaurant and their concept is to bring restaurant quality food to the hungry masses through corporate, private and public events.

-Operating from a vintage Airstream caravan converted into a kitchen complete with wood fired oven, Provenance Kitchen’s changing menu focuses on seasonal and nutritious food.
+Operating from a vintage Airstream caravan converted into a kitchen complete with wood fired oven, Provenance’s changing menu focuses on seasonal and nutritious food.

-We were warmly welcomed and served some of Provenance Kitchen’s homemade sodas and cocktails.
+We were warmly welcomed and served some of Provenance’s homemade sodas and cocktails.
 I tried their non-alcoholic drinks: elderflower lemonade and strawberry cream soda, both very tasty and refreshing.
 There were also some very nice gin-based cocktails, such as elderflower cucumber gin fizz and strawberry rhubarb cream gin fizz.